secondreason/Udacity_Final_Project-Ed.3-/README.md

 7.Before running tests you should create database using

-⋅⋅1.`CREATE DATABASE tournament` Create database.
+ 1. `CREATE DATABASE tournament` Create database.

-⋅⋅2. `\C tournament` Connect to database tournament.
+ 2. `\C tournament` Connect to database tournament.

-⋅⋅3.`\I tournament.sql` Creating all tables and views from file.
+ 3.`\I tournament.sql` Creating all tables and views from file.

 5.To run test type python tournament_test.py.